 Season: December to March

 We started off with Katharina (who owns about 12 dogs) instructing us on how to prepare the sled and tie the ropes securely.
 The dogs were super cute, cuddly and raring to go.
-We were cautioned that they would immediately start running after her as that is what they were taught to do.
+We were cautioned that they would immediately start running after her, as that is what they were taught to do.

-We were to always keep one foot on the brakes.
+We were always to keep one foot on the brakes.

-I chose to sit on the sled which was cosy.
-You could also opt to stand and manoeuvre the sled.
 It may seem easy but manoeuvring a sled is not an easy task.
 The dogs are powerful and you will get quite a workout!
 If there’s been fresh snow, you may even have to push the sled uphill.

-We rode by the Reisa river which had been frozen and was now melting away.
-For a while all we could hear were the dogs panting and the river flowing by the side.
-After a while we reached our picnic spot and had a hearty lunch of roasted ham, cheese and bread around a bonfire.
+We rode by the Reisa river, which had been frozen and was now melting away.
+For a while, all we could hear were the dogs panting and the river flowing by the side.
+After a while, we reached our picnic spot and had a hearty lunch of roasted ham, cheese and bread around a bonfire.

-Once we were back we fed the dogs (who made quite a mess) and then played with them for ages.
+The dogs were happy to get tidbits, too.
+Once we were back, we fed the dogs (who made quite a mess) and then played with them for ages.

 Definitely a must-do for all dog lovers.